nova-pkgs/python/Doc/library/os.rst

    Change the current working directory to *path*.

-   This function can support :ref:`specifying a file descriptor <path_fd>`.
+   Availability: Unix, Windows.

+.. function:: fchdir(fd)

+   Change the current working directory to the directory represented by the file descriptor *fd*.
 The descriptor must refer to an opened directory, not an open file.

-   This function can raise :exc:`OSError` and subclasses such as :exc:`FileNotFoundError`, :exc:`PermissionError`, and :exc:`NotADirectoryError`.
+   Availability: Unix.

-   .. versionadded:: 3.3
+   .. versionadded:: 2.3

-      Added support for specifying *path* as a file descriptor on some platforms.
+.. function:: getcwd()

+   Return a string representing the current working directory.

+   Availability: Unix, Windows.

+.. function:: getcwdu()

+   Return a Unicode object representing the current working directory.

+   Availability: Unix, Windows.

-   .. versionchanged:: 3.6
+   .. versionadded:: 2.3
-      Accepts a :term:`path-like object`.

-.. function:: chflags(path, flags, *, follow_symlinks=True)
+.. function:: chflags(path, flags)

    Set the flags of *path* to the numeric *flags*. *flags* may take a combination (bitwise OR) of the following values (as defined in the :mod:`stat` module):